 You are hereHome ›

-About NCC Introduction
+About the NCC Introduction

 The NCC's mission is 'To be an independent, open-access national centre that delivers world-class innovation in the design and rapid manufacture of composites and facilitates their widespread industrial exploitation.'